 Patient's history and standard diagnostic tools to detect reflux are not good predictors of pharyngeal reflux episodes.
 For this purpose, pharyngeal pH monitoring has been developed, but this study is still not a perfect one.
 Pharyngeal reflux episodes are usually brief, occur in the upright position and are accompanied by esophageal acidification.
-Our previous study showed that pharyngeal reflux was present in 40% of patients with airway symptoms and abnormal reflux.
-This result leads to the thought that patients with abnormal pharyngeal reflux may go undetected by pharyngeal pH testing.
-Artifact and the fact that respiratory symptoms may be due to volumetric reflux rather than acid pharyngeal reflux, support this theory.
+Our previous studies showed that pharyngeal acid reflux was present in 40% of patients with airway symptoms and abnormal reflux.
+While interesting, this result leads to wonder if some patients with microaspiration may go undetected by pharyngeal pH testing.
 Pharyngeal reflux detection with MII is being carried out in our department.
-Our preliminary results in normal subject are showing that the previously thought "normal value" (I pharyngeal episode) might not be the case if non acid reflux is taken into account.
+Our results in normal subject are showing that the previously thought "normal value" (one pharyngeal episode) might not be the case if non-acid reflux is taken into account.
+In fact, when using this technology in normal, asymptomatic subjects, as many as IO episodes of reflux reach the pharynx.
+Nearly all of these episodes are non-acid in nature and would be undetectable with traditional pH monitoring studies.
+(Figure 2)